eerohele/useless/README.md

 time.
 I haven't made any sort of attempt to make Useless secure in any particular way, except to prevent it from listening on all IP addresses (0.0.0.0).

+## Why?

+I don't know.
+You tell me.
+Tutorials?
+Interactive documentation?
+Onboarding a new developer by acquainting them with a library or microservice via an interactive Markdown document?
+Shitty literate programming?

+Please let me know whether this library is worth its name.

 ## TODO